System Architecture

 appropriate internal package.

-The API server is built on Echo with handlers generated from an OpenAPI spec
+The controller is built on Echo with handlers generated from an OpenAPI spec

 via oapi-codegen (*.gen.go files).
 Domain handlers are organized into